Super Jennie Cup vs Diva Cup: Menstrual Cup Comparison

 The Diva Cup is the most popular menstrual cup in the world for good reason!
 It’s a top-quality menstrual cup that’s made in Canada from medical grade silicone.

-The company has been around for years, and there thousands of positive reviews of the Diva Cup over on Amazon.The only real negative reviews of the Diva Cup are from people who don’t like menstrual cups in general, and not really about this specific product.
+The company has been around for years, and there thousands of positive reviews over on Amazon.The only real negative reviews are from people who don’t like menstrual cups in general, and not really about this specific product.

 It’s often the first menstrual cup that people start with.
 It’s so good that people often end up sticking with the Diva Cup for their entire lives.